This image warper instantly transforms video source shots using the colors from the input of an ST/UV map image.

 - Output: displays the warped result

-- ST Map: displays the st map image used for warping
+- ST Map: displays the ST map image used for warping

 Select ST Map: Used to import an ST Map from disc.

 Watch Folder: Used to set a watch folder location for the ST Map image.
+Used for easier relinking of external files if paths have changes such as when projects are moved to another system

 Display Map Info: Enable to display on-screen information about the ST Map in use.